Dam-8s-Daniel/Mastermind/README.md

 ***
 ## Play the latest release
 #### Online
-The latest release can be played at https://mmindgame.herokuapp.com/play (v.XXXX last update May 17, 2022).
+The latest release can be played at https://mmindgame.herokuapp.com/play (v.1.0.0, May 17, 2022).

 #### Download it to your computer